joshgerdes/jekyll-uno/_posts/2017-06-28-Comparing_apis_in_go_node_and_dotnet_core.md

 ## nodejs

 For the node example I started with a blank file and looked at a few tutorials to work out what I needed.
 The node example is a total of 42 lines over two files (including the `package.json`).
 I also added content type negotiation to the POST method (`res.format()`) for another 6 lines.
-This is not strictly nessacary for the scenario but I thought it might be nice to compare.
+This is not strictly necessary for the scenario but I thought it might be nice to compare.

 ### The code
 ``` javascript